Torasian/Viagogo-Coding-Challenge/README.md

 1. There is a maximum of 400 events in the world space.
 2. There is a minimum of 5 events in the world space (so that we are able to show the 5 nearest events).
 3. The first 5 events must have a ticket associated to it (so that we ensure that we have enough events to display).
-4. Each event has a maximum of 5 tickets associated to it.
+4. Each event has a maximum of 5 tickets associated to it.h
-5. The ticket costs between $1 and $150.
 6. The user is within the world space.

+## Additional questions
+### How might you change your program if you needed to support multiple events at the same location?

+### How would you change your program if you were workign with a much larger world size?